archit15singh/archit15singh/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a RAG based project
+- 🔭 I’m currently working on a Multilingual Chatbot with RAG for FAQs using Mistral-7B
-- 🌱 I’m currently learning LLM apps stack, Applied AI
+- 🌱 I’m currently learning LLM apps stack and Applied AI
 - 👯 I’m looking to collaborate on challenging problems to solve
 - 💬 Ask me about: What are we building?
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/archit15singh/)